iborusik/iborusik.github.io/_posts/2023-07-06-how-to-pass-lambda-in-c++.md

 Sometimes we use "std::function" like _magic box_ and don't really care what's happening under hood.
 But things getting worse in complex apps that have intensive usage of it.
-To get proper decision where to use it or switch to regular function, or check other variants, we need to understand how it really work.
+To get proper decision where to use it or switch to regular function, or check other variants, we need to understand how it really works.

 >
 > ### 1.
 Lest refresh things.